LukDrey/eDNA_teaching_2023/README.md

 filterAndTrim(fnFs, fnFs.filtN, fnRs, fnRs.filtN, maxN = 0, multithread = TRUE)
 ```

-Check for any leftover primers after the removal with Cutadapt.
+Check for any leftover primers after the demultiplexing with Cutadapt.

 Create a function that counts the number of reads in which the primer is found.
 ```{r, eval = F}